List of awards and nominations received by Black Mirror: Black Reel Awards

 Established in 2000 and presented by the Foundation for the Augmentation of African-Americans in Film, the Black Reel Awards are presented for African-American excellence in film and television.
 Initially limited to Hollywood, awards are now given to worldwide media.

 Broadcast Awards

 The Broadcast Awards, associated with the magazine Broadcast, are a series of awards given to British television programmes.

 Cinema Audio Society Awards

 These awards are presented by the American Cinema Audio Society for sound mixing in film and television.

 Emmy Awards

 Emmy Awards are given by the Academy of Television Arts & Sciences, an organisation founded in 1946, for television shows broadcast or available for download and streaming in America.
 The main award ceremony is the Primetime Emmy Award, whilst Creative Arts Emmy Awards are given in technical, creative and craft categories, and International Emmy Awards are presented to shows airing outside of the U.S.

+Black Mirror won three consecutive awards in the Outstanding Television Movie category.
+In 2018, submissions were required to have a runtime of 75 minutes or more; Bandersnatch won with a nominal runtime of 90 minutes.
+Netflix also petitioned for "Smithereens" to be submitted in 2020, despite a 70-minute runtime.
+This was initially allowed, but it was later entered as Outstanding Drama Series instead.
+Critics for IndieWire disagreed that the series should have been eligible in the category as it is episodic; rule changes have been attributed to Black Mirror's success.
+In 2021, the Limited Series category expanded to include anthology series.